dennybritz/neal-react/README.md

 ## Major TODOs

-- How to build as library without including react, etc?
+- Add classes to all components
+- Refactor CSS
+- Organize Variables
 - Research components that Launchrock, Startup Framework, etc are providing
-- Organize Variables
 - Research styling and common themes
-- Flex Compatibility
+- Research Flex Compatibility
+- How to build as library without including react, etc?

 ## Components TODOs